buildbot/buildbot/www/README.txt

 Then, simply treat the `www` directory as a normal AngularJs project.
 Either run `grunt` to build on demand, or use `grunt dev` to set up a watcher to build whenever files change.

+NOTE: if you add something to the bower dependencies in setup.py, you need to create a symlink from the scripts/libs/ (or scripts/test/libs) to the file in the bower_components directory (i.e. bower_components/<component>/<script>)